 This course for students of the Basic Law Enforcement Academy examines the ethical issues and areas of liability confronted by law enforcement personnel.
 Included in this course are the following topics: ethics and professionalism, peace officer liability.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-LETA 1032 - Introduction to Criminal Justice for Basic Law

-Enforcement Co-requisites: None
+Pre-requisites: One Required LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement Co-requisites: None